Jarnsen/ha-xsense-component_test/README.md

 ____________________________________________________________
 # we need help

-1.: who has a different device running with the integration
+1.: who has another device running with the integration

-2.: who has different devices and need support fort it
+2.: who has another device that doesn‘t work with the integration and needs support fort it

-3.: best way for testing is to share the device
+3.: best way for testing is to share the device via the X-Sense app

 Discord: https://discord.gg/5phHHgGb3V